knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 **Access do the dataset**

-If you are having problems downloading the videos of the dataset, please send an e-mail to: barros@informatik.uni-hamburg.de
+The dataset contains links to youtube videos, but not the videos themselves.
+Some of the videos may not be available anymore.

 **References**